Ali-thepro/noted/technical_manual/technical_manual.md

 ### Problem

 Storing the symmetric key in memory on the CLI was complicated by how Go's Cobra framework spawns a new process for each command.
 This meant that any in-memory variables would not persist between commands.
 This was our initial approach as we tried to use the `Memguard` library to securely store the key in memory.
-Additionally, using hte OS's native key store wasn't an option for us in our WSL environment.
+Additionally, using the OS's native key store wasn't an option for us in our WSL environment.

 ### Resolution